kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Example: Infrared Imaging

-Used in search and rescue.
+Used in search and rescue
-Heat signatures appear as color gradients.
+Heat signatures appear as color gradients
 A computer reads those gradients numerically to detect people in low light

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.